leahneukirchen/nitro/README.md

 shutdown can also be triggered by sending `SIGTERM` to nitro, unless nitro is used as Linux pid 1.

-## Nitro as `init` for Linux
+## nitro as `init` for Linux

-Nitro is self-contained and can be booted directly as pid 1.
+nitro is self-contained and can be booted directly as pid 1.
 It will mount `/dev` and `/run` when required, everything else should be done with `SYS/setup`.

 When receiving Ctrl-Alt-Delete, nitro triggers an orderly reboot.

-## Nitro as init for a Docker container
+## nitro as init for a Docker container

-Nitro is compiled statically, so you can copy it into your container easily:
+nitro is compiled statically, so you can copy it into your container easily:

 	COPY ./nitro /bin/
 	COPY ./nitroctl /bin/